 Nottingham Free School has successfully combined an ambitious academic vision with a strong sense of community.
 Its results place it among the top tier of schools in the region, and its smaller size allows for a level of individual attention that is often lost in larger institutions.
 Best suited to students who thrive in a structured environment and families who value a traditional, EBacc focused education.
 Families interested in this option can use the Saved Schools feature to manage their shortlist.

 Applications for Year 7 entry must be made through the Nottingham City Council coordinated admissions process.
-The deadline is 31 October for the following September.
+For September 2027 entry, the application process is open by 3 August 2026, the deadline is 31 October 2026, and offers are released on 1 March 2027.
 For Sixth Form entry, students apply directly to the school.

 Yes, significantly.
 In the most recent cycle, there were 489 applications for only 116 places.
 This makes it one of the most popular schools in Nottingham, and most places are allocated to those living in the immediate catchment area.